 CW: First off, acne is primarily caused by excessive inflammation in the body.
 So anything that reduces inflammation can help clear up your skin.
 You can put every acne cream ever invented on your face and it still won’t work nearly as well as cleaning up your diet by adding anti-inflammatory foods such as fresh fruits and vegetables and wild fish.

 So the question is: does whey protein increase inflammation?
 I believe that 99% of them do because the natural immune-boosting nutrients in whey have been destroyed through heating and acidification processes used in most whey protein powders.
 However, what if whey protein is manufactured the right way, thereby keeping the immune-boosters in tact?
-From what I’ve experienced with clients, a clean whey protein such as Warrior Whey will probably decrease inflammation in most people.
+From what I’ve experienced with clients, a clean whey protein such as this one will probably decrease inflammation in most people.
 Continue reading